The ability to go everywhere and do everything without your car can restrict your independence and self-reliance.

-After you become involved in an accident, contact your broker right away with details of your accident.
+After you become involved in an accident, contact your broker right away with details of your accident or lodge your claim with us.

 Be sure to provide as much information to your insurer as possible, including: